-SECTION 3.2 Rights As Unitholders; Unit Transfers.
+Section 3.2 Rights As Unitholders; Unit Transfers.
 At the Effective Time, holders of shares of Company Common Stock and shares of Company Class B Stock shall cease to be, and shall have no rights as Stockholders, other than to receive (a) any dividend with respect to such shares of Company Common Stock or Company Class B Stock with a record date occurring prior to the Effective Time that may have been declared by the Company on such shares in accordance with the terms of this Agreement and the Company Articles of Incorporation and Company Bylaws and that remains unpaid at the Effective Time and (b) the consideration provided under this Article III.
-After the Effective Time, there shall be no transfers on the stock transfer books of the Company with respect to the shares of Company Class B Stock.
+After the Effective Time, there shall be no transfers on the stock transfer books of the Company with respect to the shares of Company Common Stock or Company Class B Stock.

-SECTION 3.3 Exchange of Certificates.
+Section 3.3 Exchange of Certificates.

 (a) Exchange Agent.
 At or prior to the Effective Time, Partners shall deposit or shall cause to be deposited with the Exchange Agent for the benefit of Stockholders, for exchange in accordance with this Article III, through the Exchange Agent, the certificates representing New Partners Common Units (such certificates, whether represented in certificated or non-certificated book-entry form, to the extent applicable, the "New Partners Common Unit Certificates) and cash as required by this Article III.
-Partners agrees to make available to the Exchange Agent, from time to time as needed, cash sufficient to pay any distributions pursuant to Section 3.2(c) and to make payments in lieu of any fractional New Partners Common Units pursuant to Section 3.3(c) and to make payment for any fractional New Partners Common Units accordance with Section 3.3(c) and any distributions in accordance with Section 3.3(c)) shall hereinafter be referred to as the "Exchange Fund."
+Partners agrees to make available to the Exchange Agent, from time to time as needed, cash sufficient to pay any distributions pursuant to Section 3.2 and Section 3.3(c) and to make payments in lieu of any fractional New Partners Common Units pursuant to Section 3.3(e).
+Any cash and New Partners Common Units certificates deposited with the Exchange Agent (including as payment for any fractional New Partners Common Units in accordance with Section 3.3(e) and any distributions in accordance with Section 3.3(c)) shall hereinafter be referred to as the "Exchange Fund."
 The Exchange Agent shall, pursuant to irrevocable instructions, deliver the Merger Consideration contemplated to be paid for shares of Company Common Stock and Company Class B Stock pursuant to this Agreement out of the Exchange Fund.
 Except as contemplated by Sections 3.3(c) and 3.3(e), the Exchange Fund shall not be used for any other purpose.